nagyist/tao-user-guide/src/the-basics/items/interaction-types/graphic-gap-interaction.md

 **Step 7:** Click the blue *Done* button.

-When this is done, you can preview what your Graphic Gap item looks like.
+When this is done, you can preview what your Graphic Gap interaction looks like.
 For more on previewing, review its section.